patrickd79/C868/out/production/C868_code/C868/README.txt

 windows of the application you want to interact with.
 Every screen has a button to take you back to the Main Menu.
 To exit the application, simply exit via the 'x' on the top of the application window on any screen.

-Additional Report I included in part A3f:
-I added an input to enter a user ID and request the total number of appointments that the specified user has scheduled in the database, past and present.